sanaw877/100-days-of-code/log.md

 **Today's Progress**: More data visualization practice with matplotlib.
 Worked on blackjack game for other Udemy class.

-**Thoughts** I am beginning to like matplotlob.
+**Thoughts** I am beginning to like matplotlib.
 Also, why do all classes assume that everyone knows cards.
 I know noting about cards!
 Flashbacks to math class.

 **Link(s) to work** https://github.com/sanaw877/Short-Scripts/blob/master/blackjack.py

+### Days 10-14: March 24-29, 2020

+**Today's Progress**: This week was quite interesting.
+COVID has made life pretty strange and I was laid off.
+But onwards and upwards.
+Que sera, sera.
+I've got to keep breathing because tomorrow the sun will rise and who knows what the tide could bring?
+Yes, I did spend half an hour googling inspirational quotes.(Cast Away, for the unfamiliar).
+Anyway, point is: things could be worse.
+At least I've got a lot of time to work on projects and learn new stuff (and read!!!).
+This week I worked on a smattering of small projects, mostly some simple data cleaning and viz.
+I also made some improvements and additions to my spending tracker script.

+**Thoughts** We live in strange times.
+More relevant thoughts: working on small, quick projects is satisfying and I think I'll do it more often.

+**Link(s) to work**